Monique Moultrie, PhD

 Research Associate for The Garden Initiative for Black Women’s Religious Activism at Georgia State University.

 As a Research Associate, Dr. Perz writes content, develops graphic and video media, uploads content into The Garden website, and supervises graduate and undergraduate student research assistants.
 Dr. Perz’ doctoral degree is in Theology and Personality of Religious Education from Claremont School of Theology, 2002.
-Her research and 2016 book, Conceiving a Peaceful World, focuses on diverse women’s leadership in social justice movements, churches, education, business, international diplomacy, environmental movements, peace, nuclear and other weapons disarmament, grassroots communities, human rights, war resistance, and more throughout U.S. history.
-It explores characteristics of effective women’s leadership.
-It highlights the extraordinary role that diverse women have played as primary leaders and catalysts of most U.S. movements for social change and peace.
-Dr. Perz is a Licensed Marriage and Family Therapist in Georgia, with M.Ed./Ed.S. degrees from University of Florida, 1984.
-She has a Master of Divinity from Louisville Presbyterian Theological Seminary, 1991.
-She has a Bachelor’s degree in Journalism from UF, 1980.
-She previously served Georgia public schools for 18 years as a school counselor.
-She is also a documentary filmmaker with a film currently screening in film festivals.
+Her 2016 book, Conceiving a Peaceful World, focuses on diverse women’s leadership in social-economic-environmental justice movements, human rights, and peace education.
+It explores characteristics of effective women’s leadership and highlights the extraordinary role that diverse women have played as primary leaders or catalysts of most U.S. movements for justice and peace.